ThatsVie/atlas-web_front_end/developer_tools/README.md

 Once the audit is complete, the report will include a section titled "Serve static assets with an efficient cache policy".
 This section provides details about static assets that require better cache policies.

 Screenshot of result is documented in `24-static_assets_audit.png`

+### Task 25: Assessing Accessibility for Contrast Issues

+This task involves conducting an accessibility audit to identify issues related to contrast.

+**Steps:**

+Run an accessibility audit using Developer Tools on the page.

+Identify that the background and foreground colors do not have a sufficient contrast ratio.

+Corresponding letter choice of contrast issue is Documented in file '25-contrast_issue'